 - You have the freedom to import only what is relevant to you: import an entire section with “Import All”, import only the New items within a section with “Import New”, or import items one-by-one.

-- Click the Mark as Reviewed button in the top right of the window.
+- Click the Acknowledge button in the top right of the window.
 Doing so will update the timestamp indicating when the profile was reviewed and by whom, as well as clear all of the highlighted “new” items.

 The new design of the Chronological Record allows you to more easily scan the complete record of patient care, now including new information from other care collaborators.